etranos/broadband.speed.covid/paper/v2_taylor_francis/response_reviewers.md

 > 6. A few suggestions on the figures.
 Fig 1 and 2 have crowded tick labels for x-axis month and weekday.
 Fig 3 and 4 may be placed side by side with the same y-axis for easy comparison.
 Actually, I feel “Figure 3 shows that the high standard deviation” may be inaccurate as Fig 4 appears to exhibit higher variability.
 Fig 5 maps may include the locations of metropolitan or major cities to help interpretation.
 The warmer-cooler color scheme may match the population size instead of the ordinal cluster numbers.
 The current color scheme does not help interpretation at all.

-x-axis for Figures 1 and 2 have been amended accordingly.
+- x-axis for Figures 1 and 2 have been amended accordingly.

-The temporal profiles of the upload clusters are now included in Figure 3.
+- The temporal profiles of the upload clusters are now included in Figure 3.

-Figure 5 now labelled Figure 4: the map has now been redesigned using a different colour palette to better reflect the discrete nature of the underpinning data -- the time-series clusters.
+- Figure 5, which is now labeled Figure 4: the map has now been redesigned using a different colour palette to better reflect the discrete nature of the underpinning data -- the time-series clusters.
 Points and labels of the main UK cities were also added.

 > 7. A few minor things.
 In Sec 2.2, the statement “These returns have been even greater …” appears to be controversial.
 LAD acronym appears before it was defined.
 Virgin Media as a major broadband provider should be briefly introduced in the manuscript.

-We have toned down the statement on returns to say:
+- We have toned down the statement on returns to say:
 "In some aspects, these returns may have increased during the Covid-19 crisis..."

-Apologies on LAD acronym, now corrected.
+- Apologies on LAD acronym, now corrected.

-We also moved and integrated introduction of Virgin Media to the literature review s2.2.
-See also response to reviewer 1, q6.
+- We also moved and integrated introduction of Virgin Media to the literature review s2.2.
+See also response to Reviewer 1, q6.

-## References